PacificRebel/daily-change/README.md

 # README

+This Rails app will calculate the impact simple lifestyle changes will have on
+your carbon footprint.

 troubleshooting: rails webpacker:install
 - then "rails s" should work.
 Also rails new . has worked in past (not last time).